-The TMDL listed segment of the Sheyenne River is experiencing E. coli bacteria pollution from nonpoint sources in the watersheds.
-Livestock production is not the dominant agricultural practice in the watershed but livestock grazing and watering in proximity to the Sheyenne River is common along the TMDL listed segment.
+The TMDL listed segments of the Cannonball River are experiencing E. coli bacteria pollution from nonpoint sources in the watersheds.
+Livestock production is the dominant agricultural practice in the North Dakota side of the watersheds livestock grazing and watering in proximity to the Cannonball River are common along the TMDL listed segments

-The northeast section of North Dakota typically experiences long duration or intense precipitation during the early summer months.
-These storms can cause overland flooding and rising river levels.
-Due to the close proximity of livestock grazing and watering to the river, it is likely that this contributes E. coli bacteria to the Sheyenne River.
+The southwest section of North Dakota typically experiences long duration or intense precipitation during the spring and early summer months.
+These storms can cause flash flooding and fast rising river levels.
+Due to the close proximity of livestock grazing and watering to the river, it is likely that this contributes E. coli bacteria to the Cannonball River and its tributaries.

-These assessments are supported by the load duration curve analysis (Section 5.3) which shows exceedences of the E. coli bacteria standard occurring during high and moist condition flow regimes.
+These assessments are supported by the load duration curve analysis (Section 5.3) which shows exceedences of the E. coli bacteria standard occurring during high, moist condition, and dry condition flow regimes.